 Energy Performance Certificates (EPCs)

 Before a tenant moves in there must be an energy performance certificate in place for most types of property.
 A copy of the certificate must be given to any tenant who moves in to the property.
 If not you cannot serve a Section 21 notice for a new tenancy in England after 1st October 2015.
+An EPC must be available when marketing a property.

 If you take a deposit from a tenant under an assured shorthold tenant, the deposit must be protected under one of the three tenancy deposit schemes and the prescribed information regarding the deposit must be given to the tenant within 30 days of receiving the deposit.